espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Redsand Hourglass.md

 * * *

 **Effect** You flip the hourglass upside down, unhinging you from the flow of time.
-You become [[Quickened]] for 1 minute.
+You become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]] for 1 minute.
 You can use this extra action only to Step, Stride, or Sustain a Spell.

 **Activate** 3 Interact (divine, transmutation)